ahmad4fifz/dnx/README.md

 flask run
 ```

-The web can be access on `http://localhost:5000/api/v1/`.
+The API can be access on `http://localhost:5000/api/v1/`.

 > If `localhost:5000` can't access, try run this: `flask run --host=0.0.0.0`
 >